Flashlights: Prospects for constraining the Initial Mass Function around cosmic noon with caustic-crossing events: Methodology for estimating the CCE rate

 Since the lensing correction depends on the lens model, we expect to get different values of lensing-corrected flux for different lens models.
 However, most of the lensed arcs are double-image arcs where the critical curve should pass close to the symmetry point.
-For each arc we use the lens model from the publicly available HFF-v4 models that puts the critical curve closest to the symmetry point.
-For most arcs, we found this was best matched by the \textsc{glafic} lens model, which is the one we typically adopt (the explicit model for each arc is designated in Figure \ref{fig:arcs}).
-For more complicated arcs, it can be very hard to determine the exact position (as well as shape) of the critical curve and the exact image multiplicity in the arc~(for example, the Spock arc, M0416-Arc11, i.e., System~11 in the Macs~0416 galaxy cluster).
-Also, for such complex arcs, we decided to adopt the \textsc{glafic} lens models for maximizing consistency with the rest of the sample.
+For each arc, we use the publicly available HFF-v4 lens models that put the critical curve closest to the symmetry point.
+For most arcs, we found this was best matched by the \textsc{glafic}~\citep{2010PASJ...62.1017O} lens models\footnote{\url{https://archive.stsci.edu/prepds/frontier/}}, which is the one we typically adopt (the explicit model for each arc is designated in Figure \ref{fig:arcs}).
+For more complicated arcs, it can be very hard to determine the exact position (as well as shape) of the critical curve and the exact image multiplicity in the arc~(for example, the Spock arc, M0416-Arc11, i.e., System~11 in the MACS~0416 galaxy cluster).
+Also, for such complex arcs, we decided to adopt the \textsc{glafic} lens models in order to maximize consistency with the rest of the sample.
 The effect of lens models on the number of CCEs is further discussed in Section~\ref{ssec:uncertain_lens}.
-To mitigate the lens-model-induced error and other systematic effects on the SED fitting, we add an extra 10\% uncertainty to the lensing-corrected photometry in each filter.
+To mitigate the lens-model-induced error and other systematic effects on the SED fitting, we added an extra 10\% uncertainty to the lensing-corrected photometry in each filter.
 Here we do not take into account the systematic uncertainty in the macromagnification of each arc coming from variations in the position of the macrocritical curve for different lens models, which can be on the order of another 30--50\% and affects all bands in the same manner~\citep{2015ApJ...801...44Z, 2017MNRAS.465.1030P, 2020MNRAS.494.4771R}.
 However, for most arcs (especially fold arcs), visual inspection can easily find the extreme outlier lens models, helping us reduce this uncertainty.
-Below, we briefly mention the \textsc{bagpipes} and \textsc{spisea} setup used to estimate the source stellar population.
+Below, we briefly mention the \textsc{bagpipes} and \textsc{spisea} setups used to estimate the source stellar population.

-\subsubsection{\textsc{bagpipes} Setup}
+\subsubsection{\textsc{bagpipes} setup}